rynhndrcksn/dotfiles-macos/README.md

 # rynhndrcksn's dotfiles
 My dotfiles that I use for MacOS.
 Most of the content of this repo is in thanks to [Patrick McDonald](https://www.udemy.com/course/dotfiles-from-start-to-finish-ish/).
 This dotfiles were designed to run on M1 Macs and won't work with Intel ones (different Homebrew installation paths) unless you manually change stuff in the files.

+**Important note**: these dotfiles will change all shell commands to run through ZSH as it was designed for MacOS.
+If using Linux/WSL you might have to do some extra configurations/problem solving.
+Use these at your own risks!

 ## Installation
 1. Install Xcode Command Line Tools: `xcode-select --install`.
 2. Install [Brew](https://brew.sh/).